 Very high-risk links with “Unavailable Status” are a Negative SEO pattern we know and warn from.
 Having over 3000 of such links is a clear call to action.
 Luckily it will only take one click to do a first machete style disavow.

 More Links with very high risk call for review.
-Often there are some obvious toxic links among them, but sometimes you may find links to keep.
+Often there are some very obvious toxic links (to the trained SEO eye) among them, but sometimes you may find links to keep.
 Do not expect this to be a one-click action.
 The fact that we have over 11.500 seems scary, but we have a lot of extra feature to support the review, namely fast sort and filter operations (more on that later).

 And a lot of Money keywords on weak domains!
 What’s a money keyword?
 Well “SEO” is, “Link Building” is - any generic phrase.
 When we look at the anchor text breakdown next we spot a lot of them - and some of them seem very scary.